 She Has A Name premiered globally in select theatres on December 2, 2016 on the UN’s International Day for the Abolition of Slavery.
 The film opened in London, England; Belfast, Ireland; Capetown, South Africa; Ottawa, Ontario; Courtenay, BC and Andrew’s hometown of Red Deer, Alberta.

-The film is available to watch online and for purchase at www.shehasanamefilm.com.
+The film is available to watch online and for purchase on Amazon Prime and at www.shehasanamefilm.com.
 The motion picture soundtrack features music by a list of talented artists, including The Brilliance, New Portals, Luca Fogale, and Isaac Haines.

 She Has A Name – The Stage Play